dhomoney/Homoney-Articles/owasp-api-top-10-deep-dive-part-2.md

 ![Just Duex It!](/images/just-duex-it.jpg)

-In this follow up post to our now viral and world famous blog, entitled with the ever catchy title "OWASP API Top 10 Deep Dive - Part 1".
+In this follow up post to our now viral and world famous blog, entitled with the ever catchy title [OWASP API Top 10 Deep Dive - Part 1](https://www.wwt.com/blog/owasp-api-top-10-deep-dive-part-1).
 Herein we will delve deeper into categories 3 and 4 on the list, Broken Object Property Level Authorization and Unrestricted Resource Consumption.
 Without futher ado and a shiver of excitement up our spines...

 ## **Broken Object Property Level Authorization**